carpentries-incubator/data-harvesting-for-agriculture/_episodes/02-WeatherData.md

 > > The date is reported as the year and day of the year.
 > > Other variables include day length, precipitation, solar radiation, snow water equivalent, maximum temperature, minimum temperature, and vapor pressure.
 > > The units for the variables are given after the variable name.
 For example, day length is in seconds and solar radiation is in watts per square meter.
 While precipitation and temperature have intuitive names, vapor pressure and snow water equivalent are not so apparent.
-> > Use the `daymetr` [vignette](https://cran.r-project.org/web/packages/daymetr/vignettes/daymetr-vignette.html) to understand the meaning of these variables.
+> > You can look at the `daymetr` [vignette](https://cran.r-project.org/web/packages/daymetr/vignettes/daymetr-vignette.html) to understand the meaning of these variables.
 > >
 > {: .solution}
 {: .challenge}

 > # Dates in Dataframes
-> There are many operations we might do with dates, such as eliminating the dates outside of the growing season, but there is a class within R for dates.
-Once a column is of the `date` class, we can perform actions
+> There are many operations we might do with dates, such as eliminating the dates outside of the growing season, but we need some way to deal with their unique formatting.
+> You can think of "dates" as another variable type, like the integers and floats that we discussed in the previous episode.
+>
+> Once a column is of the `date` data type, we can perform actions
 > like ordering the data by time, finding the data in a certain time period, or calculating the days between two dates.
-> The function `as.Date()` converts a column to a date, but here if we try
-> the command `weather_data$date <- as.Date(weather_data$yday)`, we will receive an error
-> saying an origin must be supplied.
 >
-> The function can see that the date is in days after some starting time or origin.
-The name
-> `yday` means this is the day of the year, so the origin should be the last day of the
-> previous year.
-There are multiple years in our dataframe, so the origin should change
-> for each year.
-This is accomplished in the function as.Date.daymetr().
-To see this code and understand how > it works go to the [functions script](https://github.com/data-carpentry-for-agriculture/trial-lesson/blob/gh-pages/_episodes_rmd/functions.R) in github.
+> R has a built-in function `as.Date()` which converts a column to a date.
+However, our data has dates in different formats -- `year` is in years and `yday` is days the day of the year in question, starting on January 1st.
+We will use one of our functions in `functions.R` to take this into account called `as.Date.daymetr()`:
 >
 >
 > ~~~